neurolib-dev/neurolib/README.md

 evolution.info(plot=True)
 ```

 This will gives us a summary of the last generation and plots a distribution of the individuals (and their parameters).
 Below is an animation of 10 generations of the evolutionary process.
-As you can see, after a couple of generations, all remaining individuals lie very close to the unit circle.
+Ass you can see, after a couple of generations, all remaining individuals lie very close to the unit circle.

 <p align="center">
   <img src="https://github.com/neurolib-dev/neurolib/raw/master/resources/evolution_animated.gif">